First kisses sometimes wake slumbering princesses, undo spells, and spark happily ever afters.

 Danielle Paige’s technical writing style is wonderful.
 She’s whimsical, magical, not overly wordy – everything I love in an author – but the story itself fell flat for me.

-I think the main problem for me was that I couldn’t figure what this story wanted to be.
+The main problem is that I couldn’t figure what this story wanted to be.
 Was it a romance?
 Was it a fantasy?
 Was it a heist story?
 Was it a coming of age story?
 Was it an overthrow-the-throne story?
-Instead of focusing on one or two of those, we got a tiny bit of everything which made it feel underdeveloped and thin.
+Instead of focusing on one or two of those, we got a tiny bit of everything which made it underdeveloped and thin.

 Onto the boys.

 There were WAY too many boys.
-I’m all for romance in books, but I couldn’t see how the three boys moved the plot forward to feature so strongly.
+I’m all for romance in books, but I couldn’t see how the three boys where essential to moving the plot forward.
 First Snow loves Bale, then she loves Jagger, then she loves Kai (all within the first 90 pages), then she loves Bale again, and then she loves Jagger.
 The love-rhombus was far too prominent in the story and took too much time and focus away from the actual plot.

 Kai seemed unnecessary to the story progression.
 Cutting him out may have put the focus back on Snow and her journey and make it less cluttered overall.